AnnakinChen/Advanced-ML/README.md

 The 'Bostontr(e).csv' is for regression task.
 The 'capm.csv', 'Apple.csv', 'IBM.csv' can be used for Financial Modelling.

+Please put all files in same path and run 'main.R'.
+The 'ui.R' is user interface, 'server.R' defines server logic while 'diy.R' and 'dda.R' give some functions that cannot be found in R and R packages (from my view this is true at least).

 I would appreciate a lot if you find any mistake and comment it or email it to me.